himmAllRight/himmAllRight-source/content/post/ergodox-ez-initial-review.md

 100%;"/></a>
 <div class="caption">The ergodox-ez in my home office</div>

 Overall, I love this keyboard and am very happy with my choice.
-Now that I am used to it, I feels great to type on and I really don't have to think too much about it.
-The Split design and ortholinear layout truly make it the most natural feeling and comfortable board I have typed on, and my body thanks it.
+Now that used to it, I feels normal to type on and I don't have to think too much about it.
-Additionally, any little niggles I have with where a key is can be stomped out with a 2 minute config change and flash, ensuring that I should *continue* to love this board for years to come, even as my preferences and uses continue to change.
+The Split design and ortholinear layout truly make it the most natural feeling and comfortable board I have used.
+As a bonus, any layout issues can be stomped out with a 2 minute config change and flash, ensuring that I should *continue* to love this board, even as my preferences change.
+As long as you are aware of what you are getting into, I highly recommend this keyboard.